JLBLine/WODEN/README.md

 $ pip install -r requirements.txt
 $ pip install .
 ```
 with a couple of post-compilation environment variables needed to use the MWA FEE primary beam model.
+See the full installation guide for more details, including how to use the `EveryBeam` functionality.

 ## 2. Testing
 There are two routes to test WODEN: